RemyNicolle/PaCaOmicsDATA/README.md

 # PaCaOmicsDATA
-Processed dataset of the PaCaOmics clinical trial study on pancreatic adenocarcinoma patient-derived xenografts
+Processed dataset of the PaCaOmics clinical trial study on pancreatic adenocarcinoma patient-derived xenografts.